 CLOTHED WITH STRENGTH AND DIGNITY

-I read the verse and my heart twinged.
+As I read that verse, my heart twinged.
 Chronic illness made every single part of that verse feel like it could never apply to me.

 Strength?
 Nope.